 I am so blessed to be a part of training these people.
 We have great participants and staff.
 We have gone deep fast dealing with core discipleship issues which challenged us all.

 2. What are the major personal roadblocks that are slowing or stopping you from your growth?
 What are they and WHY are they there?
 Sometimes we have bad behavior and/or destructive patterns that is setting us back.
 When we have bad fruit, we need to look at the roots.

 In Isaiah 5:24 it says, "...their roots will decay and their flowers blow away like dust; for they have rejected the law of the LORD Almighty...."

 YWAM has a teaching on the Belief Tree.
-I found a blog that explains more on this.
+I found a blog that explains more about this.
 Please take the time to read this over.
 Click here to read it.

 What does God have planned for you?

-I believe that there are some people who are reading this that you have made plans and they have failed.
+I believe that some people are reading this that you have made plans and they have failed.
 You came up with visions and they died.
-You have never overcame your road blocks, but they have overcame you.
+You have never overcome your roadblocks, but they have overcome you.
 For those of you out there, you need to go to the vision source.
 You need to go to the One who came to set the captives free (Luke 4:18).
 Jesus is your answer.

-May our God who overcame death and the cross be the Over-comer for you in your life in 2013
+May our God who overcame death and the cross be the Over-comer for you in your life in this New Year!

 A day or so after the flood the Mayor came on TV with more than half the city destroyed and with no running water for over a month to come said, "We can't celebrate Christmas with so much destruction."
 It was dark times.